-This past weekend, I took a blacksmithing class as a date, and, true to form, I tweeted all about it.
+This past weekend, I took a blacksmithing class and, true to form, I tweeted all about it.
 However, since this was my second time going to a class at the forges, my thread missed many things I couldn’t capture in the 240 character limit of a tweet.
 I asked if y’all wanted more and you overwhelmingly did.
 So, while I wait for my author copies of Pantheon 2: Ares & Athena to arrive, let’s talk blacksmithing!
 After all, if you’re supposed to “write what you know,” then this is all most fun and authentic when I’ve actually done the thing!

 *Standard disclaimer, I’m not a professional, learn from someone who has more than two classes of experience and I’m in no way responsible for your burnt/smashed fingers and hands.

 The Basic Class: